Football Queensland Darling Downs

-History

-Until 2021, the contemporary administrative zone was made up of a variety of regional associations providing administration and government funding within the respective councils.
-These bodies included Football Toowoomba, Football Chinchilla, Football Stanthorpe, South Burnett Soccer Federation and antecedent bodies.
+Governance

+The earliest reference to a governing body is to the Toowoomba British Football Association in 1912.
+Presumably this association was affiliated with the Queensland governing body.

+In 2021 Football Queensland Darling Downs was created as an office and under the control of Football Queensland.
+Before 2021 local administration and decision-making was decentralised to regional associations including Football Toowoomba, Football Chinchilla, Football Stanthorpe and the South Burnett Soccer Federation.

 Football Toowoomba

 The first game of British Association football was played in 1906, and the first club was Newtown.
 The same article suggests that by 1908 there were up to 5 teams in existence.
 During 1906, Newtown played a series of games under British Association rules at the Polo Grounds.
 Opponents included Rangers Rugby Football Club (rugby union) and the Young Rangers (rugby union).
 The game against Rangers Rugby Union team ended in a draw.

 In 1906, the newly-formed Newtown club invited Brisbane club Milton to Toowoomba.
-Milton "won somewhat easily" but in the return game in Brisbane Newtown won 4 - 2.
+Milton "won somewhat easily" but in the return game in Brisbane Newtown won 4 – 2.

 In 1907, the newly-formed City or Cities teams played Newtown at the Polo Grounds.

 By 1909, there were 5 clubs and a 6-team competition – Newtown Hotspurs, Toowoomba City, Western Suburbs, Kleinton Rovers, Kleinton Rangers and Oakey.

-An early reference to British Association Football is in March 1912, when Mr. Henry Smith, the Secretary of the Toowooomba British Football Association approached the Gowrie Shire Council seeking permission to erect posts and mark out a field within Albert Park.
+An early reference to British Association Football was in March 1912, when Mr. Henry Smith, the Secretary of the Toowooomba British Football Association approached the Gowrie Shire Council seeking permission to erect posts and mark out a field within Albert Park.
 The annual meeting of the Toowoomba British Football Association was also advertised in March 1912.

 In June 1920, a Toowoomba representative side played the touring New South Wales side at the Athletic Grounds, Toowoomba.
-The local side put in a "creditable performance" losing 2 - 0.
+The local side put in a "creditable performance" losing 2 – 0.